 Look at whether it is worthwhile continuing with a holiday letting.

-All of the tax advantages enjoyed by furnished holiday lettings will be abolished from 6 April 2025, including being able to claim finance costs as a deductible expense - rather than these being restricted to a basic rate tax deduction.
+All the tax advantages enjoyed by furnished holiday lettings have been abolished from 6 April 2025, including being able to claim finance costs as a deductible expense - rather than these being restricted to a basic rate tax deduction.